kattak2k/angularjs-basics/readme.md

 | ng-disabled | sets the disable attribute on the HTML element if specified expression evalutates to true
 | ng-if | removes or creates HTML element based on an expression
 | ng-click | specifes custom behaviour when a element is clicked
+| bg-blur | tells AngJs what to do when an HTML loses focus

 `ng-app` directive is a starting point of AngJs , it initializes the framework automatically